-When the same word is introduced with a new meaning, it is listed, along with the new definition, in the Vocabulario lists.
-Thus, the verb sacar is listed in Capítulo 9 with the meaning to take out (and listed as sacar la basura) and in Capítulo 10 with the meaning to extract; to stick out (one's tongue).
+When the same word is introduced with a new meaning, it is listed, along with the new definition, in the En resumen lists.
+Thus, the verb sacar is listed in Capítulo 9 with the meaning to take out (and listed as sacar la basura) and in Capítulo 10 with the meanings to extract; to extract someone's tooth/molar (sacarle un diente / una muela); and to stick out one's tongue.